 - Present a topic of your choice in the advanced dissections course in lecture or as a tutorial that will be placed on the DMU course management site, ANGEL.

 Our faculty are highly qualified, focused on teaching and learning and noted for their accessibility to students.

 Research is active, diverse and a priority at DMU.
 It offers invaluable learning opportunities to students.

 The anatomy curriculum immerses students in the science's four major disciplines.

 The gross anatomy lab at DMU is state-of-the-art.
 It includes flat-screen monitors and computers at each dissection station.

 Technology is incorporated throughout the M.S. of Anatomy program.
 DMU uses wireless technology for access to the network and the Internet.
-Mobile computing devices are issued to new students.

 Students in the anatomy program complete a capstone course prior to graduation.